jaydickson02/Everything/docs/DND/The Desert Mirage/06 Quests/Learning the Sandsailer.md

    - [[Baylorn Windswept]] offers the party the opportunity to purchase a bare [[Sandsailer]] board at a discounted rate.
 This board will serve as the canvas for impressing the wind spirit.

 2. **Journey to the Dunes:**
-   - [[Baylorn Windswept]] guides the party to a remote expanse of high dunes, the ideal location for the ritual of taming a wind spirit.
+   - [[Baylorn Windswept]] guides the party to the [[taming dunes]] - a remote expanse of high dunes, the ideal location for the ritual of taming a wind spirit.

 3. **Impressing the [[Wind Spirits]]:**
    - Each party member must creatively impress the [[wind spirits]], utilising their unique skills and inventiveness to attract and tame a spirit.
 The more inventive the approach, the greater the chance of success.